-Program Coordinator Gwen WilliamsOffice FA 206 Phone 455-0365 Fax 455-0633 gwenw@hawaii.edu

-Enrollment in this Certificate Program offers learners opportunities to develop the knowledge and skills required by the International Certification and Reciprocity Consortium, (ICRC) which governs Hawai'i state certification of substance abuse counselors.
+Program Coordinator Gwen Williams Office FA 206 Phone 455-0365 Fax 455-0633 gwenw@hawaii.edu Enrollment in this Certificate Program offers learners opportunities to develop the knowledge and skills required by the International Certification and Reciprocity Consortium, (ICRC) which governs Hawai'i state certification of substance abuse counselors.
 The certificate fulfills the substance abuse specific education requirement for Hawai'i state certification and satisfies a portion of the experiential hours requirement.

-Our program provides training for people interested in pursuing work as alcohol and drug abuse counselors, as well as for those who are currently working in the field but who wish to hone their knowledge and skills.
-The certificate program in substance abuse counseling also may be helpful for people with advanced degrees in law enforcement, nursing, education, rehabilitation counseling, social work, psychology, and other professionals in human services who wish to specialize in this field.
+Our program provides education and skill development for people interested in pursuing a career as alcohol and drug abuse counselors, as well as for people currently already working in the field who wish to hone their knowledge and skills.
+The certificate program in substance abuse counseling may offer a specialization for people with advanced degrees in such areas of social work, psychology, and counseling and additional expertise for professionals from law enforcement, nursing, education, and rehabilitation counseling.

 Learners will focus on developing both basic and intermediate-level knowledge and skills required for entrance level substance abuse counselors.
-They will be encouraged to develop personal maturity through self-exploration, and adoption of a professional demeanor that will further support their entry into the substance abuse counseling field.
+They will be encouraged to develop personal maturity through self-exploration, and adoption of a professional demeanor that will support their entry into the substance abuse counseling field.

 Learners can fulfill a sizable portion of the National Association of Drug and Alcohol Counselors' (NAADAC) Twelve Core Functions of the Alcohol and Drug Abuse Counselor requirements with completion of the substance abuse counseling certificate program.
 The particular course work will also assist one in preparing for the state certification exam.
-Please be advised that completing Leeward's certificate program is not the same as obtaining the state certification.
-Contact the Department of Health, Alcohol and Drug Abuse Division (ADAD), Certification Unit (http://hawaii.gov/health/about/admin/health/substance-abuse/index.html) for details about state certification requirements.
+Please be advised that completing Leeward CC's certificate program is not the same as obtaining the state certification.
+Contact the Department of Health, Alcohol and Drug Abuse Division (ADAD), Certification Unit for additional information about such requirements. (http://hawaii.gov/health/about/admin/health/substanceabuse/index.html).
 In most cases, learners must complete the prerequisite course, HSER 100, and the four clinical courses (HSER 140, 245, 268, and 270) prior to entry into Practicum.
 Practicum involves placement at a substance abuse treatment facility, and the completion of 225 hours each semester for a total of 450 hours, as well as attendance at an evening seminar each of the two semesters.
-Practicum is completed in the second year of the program with HSER 294 offered only in the fall semester, and HSER 295 offered only in the spring semester.
-It is highly recommended that the learner also work to complete an AA degree in Liberal Arts if s/he has not yet done so.
+Practicum is completed in the second year of the program with HSER 294 offered only in the fall semester and HSER 295 offered only in the spring semester.

+It is highly recommended that the learner work to complete an AA degree in Liberal Arts if s/he has not yet done so.
 All of the HSER courses support the elective credit requirement for the AA degree.
-With completion of the Certificate, 2,000 hours of the ADAD experiential requirement is waived.
+Completion of the Certificate equals 2,000 hours toward the ADAD experiential requirement with an additional 450-practicum hours, when signed off by a CSAC supervisor, contributing toward the ADAD requirement.